Cassiecatt/employee-tracker/README.md

 # Employee Tracker

  ## Description
-A Node.js command line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries of each team member.
+A command line application that manages a company's employee database, using Node.js, inquirer, and MySQL.
+The application presents options that allow's a business owner to view and add new employees, roles and departments.

 ## Walk Through Video
 [video link]()